Goldmund-Wyldebeast-Wunderliebe/vagrant-diazo-training/README.rst

 Instruction on installing Vagrant for the Training
 ================================================

-We rely on Vagrant to give the same development-environment to everyone.
+We rely on VirtualBox with Vagrant to give the same development-environment to everyone.

 You should do these steps before you come to Amsterdam to find out if they work and to not clog up the wireless there.
 Mail us if you encounter any problem!

 Install and configure Vagrant
 -----------------------------

-Get the latest version from http://downloads.vagrantup.com for your operating system and install it.
+Get the latest version of https://www.virtualbox.org and http://downloads.vagrantup.com for your operating system and install it.

 Now your system has a command 'vagrant' that you can run in the terminal.